flybywiresim/docs/docs/fbw-a32nx/feature-guides/flight-planning.md

 ## Overview

 Flying an airliner is usually done using IFR (Instrument Flight Rules).
 This means that you will be flying with an IFR flight plan.
-The IFR flight plan is usually created before the flight, and is then loaded into the aircraft's flight management system (FMS).
+The IFR flight plan is typically created before the flight, and is then loaded into the aircraft's flight management system (FMS).

 Flying IFR (Instrument Flight Rules) even in a simulation like Microsoft Flight Simulator always requires some level of flight planning.

-In addition to the obvious route planning there are several other aspects which are critical to any good flight plan:
+In addition to the obvious route planning, there are several other aspects which are critical to any good flight plan:

 - Route Planning
   - Origin and Destination
-  - Runways, SID and STAR
+  - Runways, SID, and STAR
   - Compliance with ATC Requirements
   - Routing and Constraints
 - Fuel Calculation